dart-lang/site-www/src/_guides/platforms.md

 Dart is a scalable language that you can use to write simple scripts or full featured apps.
-Whether you're creating a mobile app, web app, command-line script, or server, there's a Dart solution for that.
+Whether you're creating a mobile app, web app, command-line script, or server-side app, there's a Dart solution for that.

 {:.card-grid}
 - {:.card.narrow}[![Flutter logo][]{: width="100"}][Flutter]{:.no-automatic-external}